Help & Guides

 What is it?

-Deploy Monitor lets you push AI-generated monitor configurations directly to your Datadog account from within Cova - no copy-pasting or manual setup required.
-When you click Generate Fix on a coverage gap or quality issue, Cova produces a ready-to-deploy config and gives you a one-click button to create or update monitors in Datadog.
+Deploy Monitor lets you push AI-generated monitor configurations directly to your monitoring tools from within Cova - no copy-pasting or manual setup required.
+When you click Generate Fix on a coverage gap or quality issue, Cova produces a ready-to-deploy config and gives you a one-click button to create or update monitors.

 How it works